booknite/sprite-mixer/README.md

 ## Note

-While this tool works best with sprite images and icons, it can also process higher resolution images.
-However, the results may vary for more complex, high-resolution images.
+Sprite Mixer works best with pixelated images, icons, and sprites.
+It can also handle higher resolution images, but the results may not be as good.

-This tool is particularly useful for Linux enthusiasts who enjoy customizing their desktop environments ("ricing").
-It allows for quick and easy color adjustments to make images match your chosen theme or color scheme.
+Simply put, this tool just allows for quick and easy color adjustments to make images match your chosen theme or color scheme when ricing your distro.